 The season-long Beethoven celebration also includes performances of the complete cycle of the composer’s 32 piano sonatas featuring renowned interpreters as the focus of the Symphony Center Presents Piano series and three SCP Special Concerts.
 The piano sonata cycle will be performed by Rudolf Buchbinder, Kirill Gerstein, Igor Levit, Evgeny Kissin, Sir András Schiff and Maurizio Pollini, with Buchbinder and Schiff performing two recitals each.
 Mitsuko Uchida also appears on the SCP Piano series with an all-Beethoven program featuring the composer’s Diabelli Variations.

-Other Beethoven masterworks featured on CSO and Symphony Center Presents programs include the Violin
+Other Beethoven masterworks featured on CSO and Symphony Center Presents programs:

-● Muti and the Orchestra perform Beethoven’s First and Third (Eroica) symphonies, their first performances together of these early symphonies.
-(September 26, 27, and 28)
+● Sept.
+26-28: Muti and the CSO perform Beethoven’s First and Third (Eroica) symphonies, their first performances together of these works.

-● Muti leads the CSO and violinist Leonidas Kavakos in Beethoven’s Violin Concerto.
+● Nov.
+1-2 and 5: Muti leads the CSO and violinist Leonidas Kavakos in Beethoven’s Violin Concerto.
 A world premiere work by Bernard Rands and Stravinsky’s Divertimento from The Fairy’s Kiss rounds out the program.
-(November 1, 2, and 5)

-● Guest conductor Sir Andrew Davis joins the Orchestra and pianist Paul Lewis for Beethoven’s Piano Concertos Nos.
+● Jan.
+30-31 and Feb.
+1 and 4: Guest conductor Sir Andrew Davis joins the orchestra and pianist Paul Lewis for Beethoven’s Piano Concertos Nos.
 1 and 4.
-(January 30 and 31, February 1 and 4, 2020)

-● Muti conducts the Second Symphony and the iconic Fifth Symphony that opens with the most recognizable four notes in classical music.
-(February 20, 21, 22, and 23, 2020)
+● Feb.
+20-23: Muti conducts the Second Symphony and the iconic Fifth Symphony, which opens with the most recognizable four notes in classical music.

-● Muti returns in June to direct Beethoven’s Symphony No. 6 (Pastoral) and Symphony No. 8.
+● June 11-13: Muti returns to direct Beethoven’s Symphony No. 6 (Pastoral) and Symphony No. 8.
 The Ruins of Athens overture completes the program.
-(June 11, 12, and 13, 2020)